 Courtney comes from a large family of 10 kids built through adoption: She has 3 sisters (2 biological and 1 adopted from India) and 6 brothers (adopted from South Korea, Vietnam, & domestically).
 Her mom began working in the adoption field around the time they adopted from India and hired Courtney (and her sister Bethany) to work with her.
 She's thrilled to have the opportunity to continue helping families adopt through IAN.
 In her free time, Courtney enjoys spending time with her family, playing board games, watching tv/movies, and reading.

-I graduated with a B.S in Public Health and worked as a nanny while attending college.
-I grew to love helping families thrive and had the privilege of working for many types of families.
-It solidified my belief that there is more than one way to become a family.
-I am a Colorado transplant, and I haven't fully adopted the outdoor lifestyle.
-I'm more of a homebody, but if there's food involved, I'm willing to get out!
+Nikkeria graduated with a B.S in Public Health and worked as a nanny while attending college.
+She grew to love helping families thrive and had the privilege of working for many types of families which solidified her belief that there is more than one way to become a family.
+Nikkeria is a Colorado transplant and recent newlywed who says she is more of a homebody, but if there's food involved, she is willing to get out and go.

 In May 2022, Kelli graduated from Indiana University, earning a bachelor's degree in Psychology with minors in Human Development and Family Studies, as well as Criminal Justice.
 She relocated to Florida to start her career in child welfare, discovering her passion for supporting children and families through reunification and adoption.
 At IAN, Kelli eagerly anticipates the opportunity to make a meaningful impact on children's lives by helping them find loving homes.
 On weekends, she enjoys baking, hiking, exploring local eateries, and spending quality time with her mini dachshund, Elmer.